 To introduce our third temporary art exhibition in collaboration with Artok Gallery , we thought it would be interesting to talk about the benefits of art in the workspace and why it is becoming such a trend.

 Researches on the psychology of space and the effects of the work environment on workers have shown that the presence of artwork and well-designed offices have a positive impact on productivity, creativity, and health.
-It is interesting to see how office spaces, coworkers, and artists benefit from this new movement.
+It will be interesting to see how office spaces, coworkers, and artists benefit from this new movement.

-So let’s start with the start.
+So let’s start right at the start.

 In Summer 2020, started a new creative partnership with Artok Gallery, four our third Temporary Expo at the coworking.
 With this exhibition, our goal is to promote Art in the workspace as an opening on culture for our members and to become an alternative stage for emergent artists.
 If you want to know more about it, have a look at our previous temporary exhibition.